Listen to this article

 Real-World Scenarios

-Consider a homeowner with a 30-year mortgage at 5% interest.
-With rates dropping to 4%, refinancing reduces their monthly payment from approximately $1,610 to $1,443 on a $300,000 balance.
-Assuming closing costs💡 Definition:Fees to finalize home purchase—2-5% of home price.
+Their monthly payment falls from about $1,610 to $1,443.
+If closing costs💡 Definition:Fees to finalize home purchase—2-5% of home price.
 Includes appraisal, title insurance, attorney, origination, taxes.
-Plan $10K on $300K home. of $7,000, they break even in about 42 months.
-If they plan to stay in the home longer, refinancing is worthwhile.
+Plan $10K on $300K home. are $7,000, they'll break even on that expense in about 42 months.
+If they plan to stay in the house for years to come, it's a clear win.

 Common Mistakes and Considerations